 Concentration of credit risk is generally limited due to the Company's diversified customer base and the fact that the Company sells commodities.
-During fiscal year 2023, 2022 and 2021, approximately 20%, 17% and 11% of our total net sales were to the DGD Joint Venture.
-In addition, at December 31, 2023 and December 31, 2022, approximately 22% and 17%, respectively of our accounts receivable were due from the DGD Joint Venture.
+During fiscal year 2024, 2023 and 2022, approximately 17%, 20% and 17% of our total net sales were to the DGD Joint Venture.
+No single customer accounted for more than 10% of our accounts receivable at December 28, 2024.
+At December 30, 2023, approximately 22%, respectively of our accounts receivable were due from the DGD Joint Venture.
 See Note 23 for additional discussion of the Company's transactions with the DGD Joint Venture.